macocci7/PHP-FrequencyTable/README.md

 *Document written: 2023/05/18*

-## Over view
+## Overview

 `FrequencyTable.php` is single object class file written in PHP in order to operate frequency table easily.

-ChatGTP and Google Bard cannot take statistics correctly at present, so I made this to teach them how to make frequency table.
+ChatGTP and Google Bard cannot take statistics correctly at present, so I made this to teach them how to make a frequency table.

-There seems to be some tools to make Frequency Table in the world.
+There seems to be some tools to make a Frequency Table in the world.

 However, this FrequencyTable class is the most easiest tool to use, I think. (just I think so)